JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 ```

-You can observe that we are using a busybox image in our init containers just to do **nslookup** of whether our redis service is present or not.
+You can see that we are using a busybox image in our init containers just to do **nslookup** of whether our redis service is present or not.
 Don’t consider this as a health check.

 Reference: